Bachelor of Science in Manufacturing Technology

 The following information comes from the official EWU catalog, which outlines all degree requirements and serves as the guide to earning a degree.
 Courses are designed to provide a well-rounded and versatile degree, covering a wide range of subject areas.

-Manufacturing Technology Major, Process Option, Bachelor of Science (BS)
+Manufacturing Technology Major, Bachelor of Science (BS)

 Note: Including university requirements, the above program requires a minimum of 180 credits, an average of 15 credits per quarter for a 12 quarter, four-year program.
 The 180 credits are based upon the following assumptions: